 The Attorney's Office is responsible for all juvenile prosecution in Nicollet County, from petty offenses like curfew violations to very serious offenses such as homicides and criminal sexual conduct.

-Most juvenile cases remain in the Juvenile Court, and the Attorney's Office seeks dispositions, or sentences, that focus on maintaining public safety through appropriate sanctions and juvenile programming.
+Most juvenile cases remain in the Juvenile Court, and the Attorney's Office seeks dispositions, or sentences, that focus on maintaining public safety through programming to help the juvenile address the issues that led to the behavior.
 In Juvenile Court, the disposition is handled where the juvenile resides.
 It is important to ensure that the juvenile receives proper programming to promote rehabilitation and prevent future delinquent behavior.

 The seriousness or the violence of the offense as well as the juvenile's prior delinquent behavior can result in the prosecutor filing a motion for the juvenile to be treated as an Extended Jurisdiction Juvenile or to be certified as an adult.

 One of the challenges facing the juvenile justice system is the increase of drug and alcohol use by juveniles.
 The juveniles seen in Juvenile Court increasingly are chemically dependent, with a dug of choice of alcohol, street drugs (marijuana, cocaine, methamphetamine), or prescription drugs (traded between students or found in family member's drug cabinets).
 The juvenile system focuses on intervening as soon as possible for these juveniles.